Easy Gluten Free Dump Cake

 Readers have asked me many times how to make a Dump Cake with my gfJules Flour, and I’ve never gotten around to trying it until now (maybe because it’s called a “Dump Cake”??!).
 It’s one of the world’s easiest desserts (a lot like my Easiest Gluten Free Dessert — which has a nice ring to it, actually), but more cake-y instead of more cookie-y.

-The premise behind a Dump Cake is that you dump a cake mix on top of pie filling and call it a quick dessert.
-Since I don’t make a gluten free cake mix anymore, folks understandably were stumped as to how to make a gluten free dump cake from scratch.
+The premise behind a Dump Cake is that you simply dump a cake mix on top of pie filling and call it a quick dessert.
+I’m happy to give you TWO options to make this recipe — one with my easy Best Gluten Free Cake Mix, and one from-scratch with my gfJules Gluten Free All Purpose Flour.

 gluten free dump cake topping